andrewle12/Java-Sushi-Game/README.md

 ## How to run

-Using the Java editor of your choice (Eclipse was used to make the program), import the .jar file into your source folder.
+Using a Java IDE of your choice (Eclipse was used to make this program), import the .jar file into your source folder.
 Inside the sushigame.game folder, there is a SushiGame.java file.
 Run the SushiGame.java file and the game window should appear.

 ![Main Window](./assets/images/Capture.PNG)